People are sensitive so I know this answer will hurt a lot of people’s feelings. But I don’t care.

 Not to mention SAO is one of the pioneers when it comes to showcasing future tech (VR, AR) in Japanese anime.

 Other anime have done it, but NOT as good as SAO.

-The series is putting a LOT of money into the industry, let’s clap it up for that.
+The series is putting a LOT of

 Most anime fans of today have NO idea what this anime is.